rghosh8/ideas_cap3/README.md

 ### Abstract

-This document outlines three ideas for the capstone 3.
+This document outlines ideas for capstone 3.

 #### Idea 1